Lesson One: Introduction to Digital and Physical Archives

 - Works like a library or e-commerce website.

-- Show the Browse by subject functions and ask how it is are similar to, or different from, searching by Keyword(s).
+- Show the Browse by subject functions and ask how they are similar to, or different from, searching by Keyword(s).

-- Use same topic as keyword search (or as close as possible)
+- Use same topic as keyword search (or as close as possible).
+For example: Can you find “suffrage” in this subject list?

 - Break students into working groups.